rogercodina/regional_content/README.txt

    point to "Website regions" vocabulary.
 If you use Search API module, remember to index the new field in your indexes!

+   Once you have the field set up, import the view inside file er_region_view.txt going to admin/structure/views/import (put er_region as view name).
+Then edit the field again, and select that view as Entity selection method.

  * Edit your content views and add the filter "Custom: Regional filter" to them.
    From now on, your views will get filtered given user's selected region.